umbchackers/EventCenterMap/README.md

-# Interactive 3D Mall Map
+# Interactive 3D UMBC Event Center

-An interactive 3D mall map concept with a sidebar search and pin indicators for every level.
+An interactive 3D UMBC Event Center concept with a sidebar search and pin indicators for every level.

 [Article on Codrops](http://tympanus.net/codrops/?p=26692)